phisikus/pivonia/README.md

                   .messageHandlers(messageHandlers)
                   .build();

-          // here we retreive TCP Server instance and bind it on port 9999 int port = 9999;
+          // here we retrieve TCP Server instance and bind it on port 8888 int port = 8888;
           var server = node.getServer().bind(port).get();

           // here we are creating client and making a connection